-In that time not much has changed, we still use hooks, pulleys, and rope.
-Sure some of the parts have been modernized along the way and materials have certainly seen the most change.
-We have steel instead of wood, Dyneema instead of rope, electric and hydraulic power instead of people power.
+Since that time not much has changed, we still use hooks, pulleys, and rope.
+Some of the parts have been modernized along the way and materials have certainly seen the most change.
+We have steel instead of wood, Dyneema synthetic fibers instead of traditional rope, electric and hydraulic power instead of people power.
 One of the biggest changes over the last 5 years is the introduction of closed-system winching and the addition of soft shackle connections.

 So what is closed system winching?

-Closed System Winching is a winching technique that uses rigging built entirely of closed link hardware.
-The non-closable opening of a winch hooks makes them susceptible to slipping from the secure attachment point.
+Closed System Winching is a technique that uses rigging built entirely of closed link hardware.
+The opening of winch hooks makes them susceptible to slipping from the secure attachment point.
 Thinly constructed sheet metal safety latches are not a secure means to contain loads.
 They are prone to failure, especially during momentary slack conditions where winch loads often shift and apply high forces to these non-structural latches.
-Think that safety latch will contain 3700+ pounds of vehicle being hauled up a muddy hill when all the weight and tension shift?
+Think that safety latch will contain 3700+ pounds of the vehicle being hauled up a muddy hill when all the weight and tension shift?

 A closed system on the other hand can handle a load on all areas.
 A D-ring is a perfect example of this.
 Once the pin is screwed into place the entire ring is load rated.
 How best to combine the simple perfection of the D-ring and your winch setup?

-The side benefit to the thimble is they cane drawn tight to the fairlead and are great for protecting your finish.
+The side benefit to the thimble is they can be drawn tight to the fairlead and are great for protecting your bumper.
 This also keeps tension on your line and because you don’t have it sticking out it will last longer.
 Nothing worse than your winch line hanging in the elements when it doesn’t have to.

 Whether the winch line is under full tension or slack condition, closed system winch recovery gear keeps all of it secure and is by far the safest way to winch.